Visit The Costa Brava

 The Costa Brava is the beautiful coastal region in the province of Girona in Spain's Catalonia region.
 The Costa Brava extends from the French-Spanish border to Blanes, 60km north of Barcelona.
 Its name means the wild coast and its lovely rocky coastline inset with tiny coves and large sandy beaches is beautiful.

-Visit the Costa Brava coast
+Explore the Costa Brava coast

 Like many parts of the Spanish coast the Costa Brava has parts which have been overdeveloped and before a recent visit I was half expecting to see little more than 'English Pubs', 'Sangria and Chips' and wall to wall developments along the beaches.
 I could not have been more wrong, the Costa Brava along with the beautiful medieval villages and mounains inland were wonderful and made for a fabulous holiday.